sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/index.md

 ## Strategy

-Find out more about the Dev Experience team's mission, vision, and strategic plans.(../../../../../strategy-goals/strategy/enablement/dev-experience/index.md)
+Find out more about the Dev Experience team's mission, vision, and strategic plans in our [Strategy page](../../../../../strategy-goals/strategy/enablement/dev-experience/index.md).

 ## Responsibilities